 We tend to carry both.
 Use the bottle jack when the situation allows, and the farm if you need a lot of height to get out of the situation.
 BE CAREFUL when using jacks, especially farm jacks.
-Do your homework on how to uses them safely.
+Do your homework on how to use them safely.
 There’s a reason they are called “farmer killers.”
 Read more about how to use a hi-lift jack.

-In advances usage, farm jacks are also used to free trucks when they are high pointed, meaning the wheels have been lifted off the ground by rocks, trees or other obstacles.
+In advanced usage, farm jacks are also used to free trucks when they are high pointed, meaning the wheels have been lifted off the ground by rocks, trees, or other obstacles.
 This can be a risky move and isn’t recommended without prior training.

-When you get good and stuck, a pull from a friend (whether another vehicle or you own winch) can save the day.
+When you get good and stuck, a pull from a friend (whether another vehicle or your own winch) can save the day.

-Recovery straps can be attached to your winch (see below) and then secured to a rock, tree or other anchor to pull your vehicle free.
+Recovery straps can be attached to your winch (see below) and then secured to a rock, tree or another anchor to pull your vehicle free.
 Like using a farm jack, using a winch requires special skills to do it safely, so please do your homework and get some training before you try it.

-Offroad recovery straps can also be attached between vehicles, so that one vehicle can pull the other free, either through use of a winch or by towing.
+Offroad recovery straps can also be attached between vehicles, so that one vehicle can pull the other free, either through the use of a winch or by towing.
 It’s important to distinguish between the two types of straps.
 Static straps don’t stretch much and can be used for winching or towing other vehicles out.

 Kinetic recovery ropes or straps (also collectively referred to as “snatch straps”) stretch quite a bit more and are used in “snatching” a stuck vehicle free.
 In this maneuver, instead of slowly pulling the stuck vehicle free, the rescue vehicle builds up more momentum, building up kinetic energy in the snatch strap.
 The stretched strap then contracts suddenly, jerking the stuck vehicle free.
-Again, an advance maneuver that requires some training and practice.
+Again, an advanced maneuver that requires some training and practice.